 Of course choose the proper footwear in accordance to the requirements of your employers, your work regulations, as well as the specific work conditions you work in.

-When you make an investment in new work boots for electricians, consider spending a tad more than you have planned, if necessary so that you make sure that you buy boots which are more durable, and which you will be able to wear for a longer period of time.
+When you make an investment in new work boots for electricians, consider spending a tad more than you have planned, if necessary so that you make sure that you buy a pair which is more durable, and which you will be able to wear for a longer period of time.
 Choosing work boots made of high quality materials, by a reputable manufacturer and which have a strong and high quality design and make will pay off in the long run.
 The better the quality of your work boots, the longer they will be able to serve you well, if proper cleaning and maintenance is applied.
 Boots with a Goodyear or another strong welt construction will withstand more wear and tear.
 Also, strong and durable outsoles and some added abrasion resistant bumpers will also help your boots survive and serve you well for longer.

 You should look closely at the recommendations by the manufacturer for the proper cleaning and maintenance procedures and the products to use in order to prolong their life too.